William Butler (actor)

-William Butler (born 1968) is an American actor, writer, director, make-up artist, special effects technician and producer.
+William Butler is an American actor, writer, director, make-up artist, special effects technician and producer.

-History
+Early life

+William Butler grew up working the carnival circuit that his parents owned and operated.
+When asked about what got him into acting he replied:

+Career

 Butler is known for playing characters who are killed off in many of the horror films that he has appeared in.
 He has starred in Friday the 13th Part VII: The New Blood as Michael, Night of the Living Dead as Tom, Leatherface: The Texas Chainsaw Massacre III as Ryan, and as Ben in two episodes of the television show Freddy's Nightmares.
-He has claimed to be upset with how the 4th and 5th Return of The Living Dead turned out.
+He has claimed to be upset with how Return of the Living Dead: Necropolis and Return of the Living Dead: Rave to the Grave, the 4th and 5th installments of the Return of the Living Dead series that he wrote, turned out.

-William Butler grew up working the carnival circuit that his parents owned and operated.
-When asked about what got him into acting he replied:

 Butler authored a memoir entitled Tawdry Tales and Confessions from Horror’s Boy Next Door which was released in 2021.

-In the book, Butler came out as gay.